noahswa/TBD-To-be-detected/README.md

 6. **Explain predictions with Grad-CAM**
   - Visualize which regions of the image influence the prediction most.
   - This helps verify whether the model looks at the driver, hands, phone, or other relevant regions.
-  - Optionally overlay MediaPipe face and hand detections on top of the Grad-CAM heatmap as an independent verification layer, so the reviewer can visually check whether the model's attention aligns with semantically meaningful regions.
+  - Optionally, overlay MediaPipe face and hand detections on the Grad-CAM heatmap as a separate verification layer.
+This allows the reviewer to visually check if the model's attention matches semantically meaningful areas.

 7. **Create a video demo**
   - Render a short `.mp4` showing model predictions on multiple images.
   - Show the predicted class, confidence, top-k scores, and ground-truth label when available.
   - Optionally generate a second video with Grad-CAM overlays.
-  - Optionally generate a combined Grad-CAM + MediaPipe verification video where the heatmap is drawn on the full original image and face/hand/phone bounding boxes are drawn on top.
+  - Optionally create a combined Grad-CAM and MediaPipe verification video.
+The heatmap will be applied to the full original image, and face, hand, and phone bounding boxes will be added on top.

 ### Pipeline Summary